amqp/rhea/README.md

     * group_id
     * id
     * correlation_id
+  * application properties, an object/map which can take arbitrary, application defined named values
   * body, which can be either a string, an object or a buffer

 ##### close()